A5TR0spud/CustomOrganBalancer/README.md

 ## ChestCavityBalancing
-Site for balacing custom organs for the Minecraft mod Chest Cavity
+Site for balancing custom organs for the Minecraft mod Chest Cavity, and generating their NBT

 Internally in need of cleanup